 Eminent Domain Law

-During the course of his career, Mr. Cafferty has represented numerous public entities, including the Township of Franklin in Somerset County, Township of North Brunswick, Township of Montgomery (Special Counsel Eminent Domain), Borough of Milltown, and New Jersey Sports and Exposition Authority (Special Counsel Eminent Domain).
+During the course of his career, Mr. Cafferty has represented numerous public entities, including the Township of Franklin in Somerset County, Township of North Brunswick, Township of Montgomery (Special Counsel Eminent Domain), Borough of Milltown, New Jersey Sports and Exposition Authority (Special Counsel Eminent Domain) and Port Authority of New York and New Jersey (S special Eminent Domain Counsel).
 In each engagement, Mr. Cafferty has represented the public entity in the acquisition of properties for various public projects.

 Rutgers School of Law - Newark (J.D.)